 - 1. Collective design seems more efficacious than individual design.
 While in the five individual design experiments the target molecule was found only in the simplest case, all the five collective design experiments were successful.
 This suggests a higher efficacy of collective molecule design in respect to individual one. - 2.
 Collective design seems more efficient than individual design.
 Collective design succeeded in finding the target molecule not only by generating (and hence testing) less molecules but also by needing less playing time.
 There is just one case where the collective design generated more molecules and took more playing time than the individual one: the experiment targeting the most complex target molecule (i.e. complexity level L5).
 Nevertheless, as the individual search could not find the target molecule, it cannot be concluded that in this case individual design was more efficient. - 3.
 Collective search is at least as broad as the individual one.
 One concern about collective design may be that, given a certain number of molecules, it generates less scaffolds in respect to the individual design.
-This may happen as at any moment in time all participants may center their search around the best molecule (or currently few best molecules) so that fewer scaffolds are generated.
-This hypothesis seems to be incorrect as it only holds up in two out of five cases, which can be seen on basis of the scaffold-molecule ratio reported in Table 5. - 4.
-Designing complexity.
-Interestingly, the number of molecules needed by collective design to reach the target molecule does not correlate with its computationally estimated complexity.
-Similarly, in case of individual experiments the maximum score achieved does not inversely correlate with the target complexity metrics as it could be expected.
-This may indicate that the designing complexity experienced by humans differs from the one computationally defined.
+This may happen as at any moment in time all participants may center e This is the molecular score visible by the participants in the application.
+It is different from the scores calculated for the de novo design benchmarks comparison.

+their search around the best molecule (or currently few best molecules) so that fewer scaffolds are generated.
+This hypothesis seems to be incorrect as it only holds up in two out of five cases, which can be seen on basis of the scaffold-molecule ratio reported in Table 5.